 Everything in Moderation (Yes, Even Twitter)

-As a final note, be sure not to overdo it with your feed.
-Unless your WordPress site is purely a funnel to your Twitter account, your feed should come secondary to your site’s main content, whether you write blog posts, sell a product, or both.
-Twitter feeds and social buttons are great for keeping visitors up-to-date, but they shouldn’t distract or impede the user experience.
+Finally, be sure not to overdo it with your feed.
+Unless your WordPress site is purely a funnel to your Twitter account, your feed should come secondary to your site's primary content, whether you write blog posts, sell a product, or both.
+Twitter feeds and social buttons are great for keeping visitors up-to-date, but they shouldn't distract or impede the user experience.

 Editor's note: This post was originally published in January 2020 and has been updated for comprehensiveness.